RalfMBecker/decaf/README.md

           Operators are only allowed in expressions (not as lvalues).
-          If E is an expression having sub-expressions containing one or more of such op's, generate SSA as follows, where i, j are the sum of adjustements resulting from pre-/post-increments: print(prefix adjustments) SSAs ("+ a a i") print E SSAs
+          If E is an expression having sub-expressions containing one or more of such op's, generate SSA as follows, where i, j are the sum of adjustments resulting from pre-/post-increments: print(prefix adjustments) SSAs ("+ a a i") print E SSAs
           print(postfix adjustments) SSAs ("+ a a j")